tinuola/gdi-curriculum/_template/README.md

 *Work in Progress...*

-This template is for creating open-source slide content for **Girl Develop It** courses.
+This template is for creating open-source HTML slide content for **Girl Develop It** courses.

+GDI's HTML slides are powered by [Reveal.js](https://revealjs.com/), the popular HTML presentation framework.
+For ease of use and simplicity, the framework's files are consumed via a CDN.

 - [How to Use this Template](#how-to-use-this-template)
 - [Template Content](#template-content)